Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Script_Types/RunScripts.md

     PrintMessage()
     ```

-!!! info "Python 3 Syntax"
-    Profinity uses IronPython with Python 3 compatibility enabled.
+Profinity uses [IronPython](https://ironpython.net/) with Python 3 compatibility enabled.
 All Python scripts use Python 3 syntax, including `print()` as a function (not a statement) and support for f-strings and other Python 3 features.